hagsteel/swampdragon/README.md

 *  Routers that are easy to understand
 *  Angular JS support
 *  Query style data subscriptions
+*  Easy to implement in existing Django projects

 SwampDragon makes use of Djangos wonderful ORM, Tornados excellent websocket support (with fallback.
 Tested in IE7), and